 Chaz is currently a Software Engineer II with the CPM team.
 In this role, his work has expanded to include not only test automation but also product development.
 Areas of focus include build, install, product configuration, ERP integration and cloud deployment, for both Management Reporter and Connector for Microsoft Dynamics.

-From 2011 to 2015, Boswell was senior director of Partner Strategy, where he directed go-to-market strategy for Siemens PLM Software global consulting and systems integration partners, more than 500 software and technology partners, and over 12,000 GO PLM global academic partners.
-From 2004 to 2011, Boswell led worldwide product marketing for Siemens PLM Software’s Teamcenter software product line.
+From 2011 to 2015, Boswell was senior director of Partner Strategy, where he directed go-to-market strategy for global consulting and systems integration partners, more than 500 software and technology partners and thousands of PLM global academic partners.
+From 2004 to 2011, Boswell led worldwide marketing for Siemens PLM Software’s Teamcenter product line.
 During that time Teamcenter became the world’s most widely-used PLM portfolio.

-Prior to joining Siemens, Boswell was chief technology officer (CTO) and vice president of Solutions Development and Delivery for E-Markets, Inc. in Ames, Iowa from 2000 to 2004.
+Prior to joining Siemens, Boswell was chief technology officer (CTO) and vice president of Solutions Development and Delivery for E-Markets, Inc. from 2000 to 2004.
 E-Markets is a pioneer in delivering cloud and on premise e-commerce and ERP solutions to agriculture and the food industry.

 Boswell earned his B.S. degree in computer science and business from Juniata College in Huntingdon, Pennsylvania.